 Know your audience and make your hotel rewards more attractive

 To retain clients it’s a challenge.
-The competition is fearless and today is very easy for travelers to compare and choose prices and services between lodgings.
+The competition is fearless and today is very easy for travelers to compare and choose prices and services between brands.

 According to a survey by Oracle in 2017, travelers from different countries expect that the program’s rewards in hospitality to be personalized according to their preferences.

-Another interesting aspect that the survey pointed out is the guest expectation of being rewarded for sharing their hotel experiences in social media.
+Another interesting aspect that the survey pointed out is the guest’s expectation of being rewarded for sharing their hotel experiences on social media.
 Indeed, 43.2% of millennials worldwide expressed interest in such an option, and it was received with even greater popularity in Mexico, Brazil, and the U.S.

 This is something extremely relevant especially to small hotels, that don’t have a big budget for marketing or much money to invest in a wider program.

-So get off from your comfort zone and offer, besides free nights, tours with local partners, room upgrades, free night for guest’s travel companion or even some exclusive services.
+So get off from your comfort zone and offer, besides free nights, tours with local partners, room upgrades, free nights for guest’s travel companions, or even some exclusive services.